The W's: History

-Despite being pulled from the shelves of LifeWay Christian Resources stores for containing "indecent" words The W's sold over 31,000 copies in five weeks, and eventually over 200,000 units, peaking at No. 147 on The Billboard 200.
+Despite being pulled from the shelves of LifeWay Christian Resources stores for containing indecent words (eg, suck, butt) The W's sold over 31,000 copies in five weeks, and eventually over 200,000 units, peaking at No. 147 on The Billboard 200.
 Fourth from the Last received the Dove Award for Modern Rock Album of the Year in 1999.
 "The Devil Is Bad" was The W's hit single from the record.
 It peaked at No. 1 and No. 6 on the Christian rock and hits radio and charts respectively, and won the Dove for Modern Rock Recorded Song in 1999.
 The song was also released on the double Platinum certified annual compilation WOW 1999.

-In late 1998 the band appeared on the cover of 7ball magazine (pictured left), representing the widest media coverage the band garnered throughout their career.
+In late 1998 the band appeared on the cover of 7ball magazine (pictured right), representing the widest media coverage the band garnered throughout their career.
 The cover reflects the visual signature of the band at the time.
 Fourth from the Last was themed around bowling, a sport which band member had mixed feelings about.
 At least one member (Todd Gruener) was said to hate the sport, while Andrew Schar had played in a league.
 Closing out 1998, the band played some dates with one of their mainstream counterparts, Big Bad Voodoo Daddy, and alternative band Cracker.

 They played at Pope John Paul II's visit to St. Louis in January.
 From late that month until May the band opened for Christian rock group dc Talk on their Supernatural Experience tour.
 During this time "Moses" entered Christian radio as a second single and peaked at No. 3 on the Christian rock radio charts.
 That May the band went into the studio to record their second and final album, Trouble With X. Summer brought further touring and appearances at Christian music festivals.
 That fall the band embarked on the national Holy Roller Tour with The Insyderz, Five Iron Frenzy, and Justin McRoberts.
 Shows on this tour were held at roller skating rinks across the country.

 In November Trouble With X was released, peaking at No. 21 and No. 25 on the Billboard Heatseekers and Top Contemporary Christian charts respectively.
 Some copies of Trouble With X included "The Rumor Weed Song", which was made for the episode Larry-Boy and the Rumor Weed of the children's video series VeggieTales.
 The song was also included on the WOW 2000 compilation, which also achieved double Platinum sales.

 Touring continued in 2000 alongside labelmates Five Iron Frenzy, Philmore, and Soul-Junk.
 Drummer Brian Morris departed and was replaced by Courtney Stubbert.
 The W's commenced recording for a third album, though it was never released.
 One song from the sessions, "Somewhere Between the Devil and the Deep Blue Sea" was released on the compilation Take Time to Listen Volume 5.
 The W's broke up in December 2000, citing artistic differences.